 Reduced informational barriers to selling to large buyers appears to ultimately improve firms' performance considerably.
 With the results in panels A - C of Table 2 in mind, this is not surprising.
-It is for example well-established that exporting often enables firm

-"upgrading" (Atkin et al., 2017a; Verhoogen, 2023), and there is growing evidence that supplying to foreign buyers operating in the home market can similarly benefit firms in poor countries (Abebe et al., 2022; Alfaro-Urena et al., 2022).
+It is for example well-established that exporting often enables firm "upgrading" (Atkin et al., 2017a; Verhoogen, 2023), and there is growing evidence that supplying to foreign buyers operating in the home market can similarly benefit firms in poor countries (Abebe et al., 2022; Alfaro-Urena et al., 2022).

-The estimates in Panel C suggest that the total value of contracts won is around USD 10,000, or 200 percent, higher in treated firms that take the Winning-contracts training.
+The estimates in Panel D suggest that the total value of contracts won is around USD 10,000, or 200 percent, higher in treated firms that take the Winning-contracts training.
+Although remarkably large, this estimate is not statistically significant, perhaps because-as is common in firm surveys-many managers were unwilling to answer questions about the value or sources of their contracts.
+We treat such missing values as zeroes, suggesting that we may well underestimate the true impact on contract revenue.
 For comparison, this additional revenue far exceeds the cost of administering the training.

-We also find that the training increases the number of employees firms need to fulfil their formal contracts by 400 percent-an increase of four workers from a mean of one.
-Interestingly, firms' total number of employees is unaffected a year after the training.
-The longer-run picture is somewhat different, as we return to in Section 5.
+We also find that the training increases the number of employees firms need to fulfill their formal contracts by 400 percent-an increase of four workers from a mean of one.
+Interestingly, firms' total number of employees and firms' survival rate are unaffected a year after the training.29 The longer-run picture is somewhat different, as we return to in Section 5.